-A single glass dome, as mounted on second class pyranometers like the SR05, is the first line of defence against this offset.
+A single glass dome, as mounted on Class C pyranometers like SR05, is the first line of defence against convection as well as this offset.
 Glass transmits radiation with a near-flat spectral sensitivity in the 285-3000 nm range, while absorbing radiation in most of the infrared range.
 The dome will then act as a radiation shield for infrared radiation: thermal exchange will now take place between sky and dome and between dome and sensor surface separately.
 Box 1 describes these physics in more detail.

 More is better?

 As shown in Box 1, the insulation against infrared thermal exchange increases with the number of domes.
-That’s why our first class pyranometers like the SR15 are equipped with two domes instead of one.
+That’s why our Class A and B pyranometers like SR30 and SR15 are equipped with two domes instead of one.

 However, every added dome yields a lower increase in infrared insulation than the previous one: an example of the law of diminishing returns.
 Since domes are expensive, it is not effective to use more than two domes.
 Moreover, other problems like reduced transmission and increased lens effect complicate the construction of an accurate pyranometer with more than two domes.

 Hukseflux’ SR30 spectrally flat Class C (secondary standard0 pyranometers employ an additional technique to reduce infrared measurement offsets even further: Recirculating Ventilation and Heating (RVH).